U.N. calls on Myanmar for unhindered access to Rohingya camps

 Late on Tuesday, U.S. State Department spokeswoman Heather Nauert said the delay in the repatriations was a good idea and Washington was concerned about a lack of access for U.N. organisations.

-Reporting by Zeba Siddiqui; Writing by Bill Tarrant and Euan Rocha; Editing by Nick Macfie
+Reporting by Zeba Siddiqui; Additional reporting by Ruma Paul; Writing by Bill Tarrant and Euan Rocha; Editing by Nick Macfie